Pay the Butler

-Pay the Butler (20 February 1984 – 1991) was an American Thoroughbred racehorse best known for winning the 1988 Japan Cup.
-Bred in Kentucky, he began his racing career in France and won two of his seventeen starts before moving back to the United States as a four-year-old in the spring of 1988.
-He won the Red Smith Handicap on his North American debut and in November he defeated a top-class international field in the Japan Cup.
-He remained in training for two further seasons and ran well in several major contests but recorded only one minor win.
-He was retired to stud in Japan but died in 1991 after one season as a breeding stallion.
+Pay the Butler (February 20, 1984 – July 1, 1991) was an American Thoroughbred racehorse who was best known for winning the 1988 Japan Cup.
+Bred at Clovelly Farm, Kentucky, he began his racing career in France, achieving mixed results and winning only 2 of his 17 races.
+Upon returning to the United States as a four-year-old, he won the Red Smith Handicap in his North American debut.

+The highlight of Pay the Butler's career came in November 1988, when he defeated a strong field of international racers, including Tony Bin and Oguri Cap, at the annual invitational Japan Cup at Tokyo Racecourse in an upset victory.
+This was Pay the Butler's sole Grade I (GI) victory, and came with a winner's purse of over a million dollars.
+He remained in training for two further seasons and ran in several major GI contests, including the following year's Japan Cup and Arlington Million, but his performances were inconsistent and he recorded only one further minor win.
+He was retired to stud in Japan in 1991 but was euthanized following a ruptured ligament after producing one crop of foals.

 Background

 Pay the Butler was a bay horse bred in Kentucky by Robin Scully's Clovelly Farm.
-He was sired by the French stallion Val de l'Orne who won the Prix du Jockey Club in 1975.
-His other progeny included the Queen's Plate winners Golden Choice and La Lorgnette as well as the Hollywood Derby winner Victory Zone.
-Pay The Butler's dam Princess Morvi produced several other winners including River God (also by Val de l'Orne) who won the Queen's Vase and finished third in the St Leger.
-She was a descendant of the influential French broodmare L'Esperance.
-As a yearling, the colt was offered for sale at Keeneland in September 1985 but failed to reach his reserve price of $20,000.
+He was sired by the French stallion Val de l'Orne who won the Prix du Jockey Club in 1975, whose other progeny included the Queen's Plate winners Golden Choice and La Lorgnette as well as the Hollywood Derby winner Victory Zone.
+In contrast, his dam, Princess Morvi, never raced, but was a descendant of the influential French broodmare L'Esperance.
+Pay the Butler was the first of several foals Val de l'Orne and Princess Morvi produced, including River God, who won the 1990 Queen's Vase and finished third in the St Leger Stakes.

+As a yearling, the colt was offered for sale at Keeneland in September 1985 at a reserve price of $20,000.
+While described by Clovelly Farm's manager, Lars la Cour, as a "good looking horse", Pay the Butler failed to receive a single bid, and the decision was made to send him to France for training.
+During his initial training Pay the Butler was regarded as a difficult horse, La Cour later describing him as "a big, lazy horse."
+He was named after another horse seen by his trainer in France, John Fellows, during a trip he took to Australia.
+As both horses would be based on opposite sides of the globe, Fellows adopted the name in full for his horse back in France.
+(Note: The Australian Pay the Butler, born in 1979, ultimately never raced.)